Pnwcomputers/EvilCrowRF-V2/README.md

 **Distributor from United Kingdom:** KSEC Worldwide (@KSEC_KC).

 The developers and collaborators of this project do not earn money with this.
-You can invite me for a coffee to further develop Low-Cost hacking devices.
+You can invite Joel for a coffee to further develop Low-Cost hacking devices.
 If you don't invite me for a coffee, nothing happens, I will continue developing devices.

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E614OA5)